 You should take the time to look over the following items so you can be prepared for the leasing process.
 If you do not have all of the required payments and paperwork on the leasing date you are issued, you will NOT be able to lease and may lose your space to the next waitlist applicant.

 Lease Reservation and Application Fees – Your application fee ($30) and lease reservation fee ($300) will be due at your leasing appointment, when you sign your lease.
-Please be sure to have two separate checks or money orders, made out to South Campus Commons, ready for your leasing appointment.
+Please be sure to have two separate checks or money orders, made out to The Courtyards, ready for your leasing appointment.

 Re-Leasing vs. Subletting

 On occasion, students inquire about the difference between “Subletting” and “Re-Leasing” their apartment.
 We hope this section will aid in differentiating between the two terms and clarify why we only allow re-leasing at The Courtyards.

 Subletting means that a resident is allowing someone to use their apartment for a period of time in return for payment.
 When subletting, the resident is still financially responsible for the apartment and any damages that might occur, even though they are allowing someone else to rent from them.
 Please review the section on “Illegal Subleasing” for more information on this.

 Re-Leasing is the official process of transferring financial responsibility for a Courtyards lease to another eligible student prior to the lease end date of July 30, 2016.
 Any students who study abroad, withdraw from the University, or need to leave due to financial constraints, must use this process.
 Once a resident re-leases their apartment, their individual lease is formally ended, which means they will no longer have access to the space and community services and they are released from their financial obligation.